top of page

 Storytelling and Reading Exercises Involving Consonant Digraph CH Words

-Storytime Adventures: Choose stories rich with CH words and read them aloud.
+Choose stories rich with CH words and read them aloud.
 Encourage children to listen for and identify the digraph as you read.
 This exercise helps them recognize the sound in context and improves their listening skills.

-Create-a-Story: Have learners create their own stories using a list of CH words.
+Have learners create their own stories using a list of CH words.
 Provide them with a simple template, or let their imaginations run wild.
 Sharing their stories with peers can also boost their confidence and communication skills.

-CH Word Highlights: During reading sessions, ask learners to highlight or underline CH words.
+During reading sessions, ask learners to highlight or underline CH words.
 This activity promotes active reading and helps them focus on the digraph within the flow of a story.

 These storytelling and reading exercises not only reinforce the consonant digraph CH but also cultivate a love for reading.
 By integrating these activities into your lessons, you nurture both phonetic skills and creativity.